-- 1. Burundi is recovering from over a decade of ethnic conflict that has affected its population and economy.
+- 1. Burundi is recovering from over a decade of ethnic conflict that has affected its population1 and economy.
 Successive rounds of peace talks overseen by the international community between 1993 and 2009 culminated in a power-sharing agreement among contending groups.
 Following disarmament, demobilization and reintegration efforts, the rebel movement Front National de Libération (FNL National Liberation Front) was converted into a political party in 2009.
 The 2010 elections constitute another milestone in the political transition. - 2.
-Burundi is a least developed, low-income, food-deficit country with a population estimated at 8.04 million in 2008 and an annual growth rate of 2.9 percent; it ranks 174th of 182 countries in the 2008 human development index.
-Over 65 percent of Burundians live below the poverty line, and per capita gross domestic product (GDP) is US\$110.
-The rural poverty rate (69 percent) is twice that of urban areas (34 percent). - 3.
+Burundi is a least developed, low-income, food-deficit country with a population estimated at 8.04 million in 20082 and an annual growth rate of 2.9 percent; it ranks 174th of 182 countries in the 2008 human development index.
+Over 65 percent of Burundians live below the poverty line, and per capita gross domestic product (GDP) is US\$110.3 The rural poverty rate (69 percent) is twice that of urban areas (34 percent).3 - 3.
 Agriculture, primarily subsistence farming, is the mainstay of the economy, accounting for 46 percent of GDP in 2007 and providing 81 percent of employment opportunities.
 Commercial agricultural production contributes 5 percent of GDP.
 The main cash crops, coffee and tea, represent 60 percent of export revenues.
 Burundi's narrow productive base and reliance on coffee and tea for foreign exchange earnings have increased its vulnerability to fluctuations in seasonal yields and international prices.
 The country is heavily dependent on imported capital goods and fuel.
 Industrial capacity is limited to agricultural processing and restricted by Burundi's landlocked position and high transportation costs. - 4.
-Burundi has the third highest population density in Africa with 314 inhabitants per square kilometer.
-The average household farm size is 0.7 ha, decreasing to 0.4 ha in the central plateau.
+Burundi has the third highest population density in Africa with 314 inhabitants per square kilometer.4 The average household farm size is 0.7 ha, decreasing to 0.4 ha in the central plateau.
 High population density places a strain on available arable land.
-Burundian returnees 505,000 in 2009 and 91,000 in 2008 pose additional challenges to reintegration as competition intensifies for land and other resources. - 5.
+Burundian returnees 505,000 in 2009 and 91,000 in 20085 pose additional challenges to reintegration as competition intensifies for land and other resources. - 5.
 The food and fuel price crises have affected vulnerable households in Burundi: food prices rose by 28 percent in 2008 and 8 percent in 2009.
 Frequent flooding, drought and landslides have displaced communities, destroyed homes, disrupted livelihoods and undermined food and nutritional security. - 6.
 The 2008 comprehensive food security and vulnerability analysis (CFSVA) found that 28 percent of Burundian households were affected by food insecurity.
-The most food-insecure provinces are in the northeast (Cankuzo, Karusi, Kirundo, Muyinga and Ngozi) and northwest (Bubanza, Bujumbura Rural and Cibitoke).
-Most food-insecure households have a daily diet of cassava, green banana, oil and pulses that requires 67 percent of household income.
-The poverty index 66.9 percent nationally- fluctuates from 28.7 percent in Bujumbura Mairie to 82.3 percent in Kirundo, while Kayanza,
+Most of the population is rural and virtually all households are engaged in agricultural activities.
+Food-insecure households have poorer access to land, use smaller plots and seldom own land; they rarely cultivate cash crops and they produce fewer types of crops.
+Women and girls have almost no right to acquire land through inheritance.
+This is a serious challenge given that household food security is directly linked to wealth and ownership of assets.
+The CSFVA findings indicate that households headed by women are much more likely to be